 1. Cranked up to 12

-Whilst the new group comes with a wide range of other refinements and upgrades across the board, the biggest update to many will likely be the addition of another cog.
+Whilst the new group comes with a wide range of other refinements and upgrades across the board, the biggest update to many will likely be the addition of another sprocket.
 Pioneers of the 12-speed space with its Eagle mountain bike groupsets, it’s little surprise to learn that SRAM have taken its proven technology and applied it to the road and gravel scenes.

 Although similar to its mountain bike stablemates, eTAP AXS will require riders to adopt an all-new XDR freehub to an existing wheelset to fit the new cassette.
 A SRAM creation, the XDR freehub has a smaller overall diameter than existing HG style 11-speed freehub in order to fit the cassette’s smaller 10T sprocket.
 However, SRAM has done well to make the design open to all, and most major wheel and hub manufacturers (excluding Shimano) provide suitable components.